-BCIT’s Computer Systems Technology (CST) two-year diploma program combines computer systems theory with hands-on practical experience in software development.
-You’ll learn about software engineering and programming from subject matter experts, and gain experience working on real projects, from concept to deployment.
+BCIT's Computer Systems Technology (CST) two-year diploma program combines computer systems theory with hands-on practical experience in software development.
+You'll learn software engineering and programming from industry professionals, and gain experience working on real projects, from concept to deployment.
 In second year, specialty options add depth and further hone your skills.

 The CST diploma is a widely-recognized credential that is highly regarded by employers.
 Graduates emerge with the well-rounded skills essential for a career analyzing, designing, and developing software solutions.

 The CST diploma program is right for you if: